itisopen-gh-actions/.github/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Cloud Posse's quality
+- Maintain ITisOpen's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Cloud Posse
+- Engage the community in working toward the best possible ITisOpen
-- Enable a sustainable system for Cloud Posse's maintainers to review contributions
+- Enable a sustainable system for ITisOpen's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: